 You could get into a fancy argument about how the pressure inside the tank is relatively constant so it is likely to show in the green range for most of the tank use, and then drop off fairly quickly, but generally speaking, they’re about right to generally indicate whether your tank is empty or not.

-I mean, so long as you’re in the green and not near the edge, you’re pretty likely to have enough gas for the average grilling session.
+I mean, so long as you’re in the green and not near the edge, you’re pretty likely to have enough gas flow for the average grilling session.

 Is a propane tank gauge hard to install?

 It shouldn’t be!
-All the in-line propane tank gauges on this list are as simple as screwing them securely on to the tank itself and securely attaching to the grill (either directly or via a hose) at the other.
+All the in-line other propane tank gauges on this list are as simple as screwing them securely on to the tank itself and securely attaching to the grill (either directly or via a hose) at the other.

 If that’s not easy enough for, you honestly probably shouldn’t even be operating a grill.